SEO landing pages are literally money pages.

 - Earn external links to this page.
 Much harder to do, but when writing a guest post, link back to this page if it makes sense contextually.

-- Don’t worry too much about the other nitty gritty things like image SEO and other small factors, you can come back to that about 30 days after launching to further optimize, but don’t let it delay things now.
+- Don’t worry too much about the other nitty-gritty things like image SEO and other small factors.
+You can come back to that about 30 days after launching to further optimize, but don’t let it delay things now.

 Hybrid SEO and PPC Landing Pages